-Value Definition -1 -7 INAPPLICABLE REFUSED Question was not asked due to skip pattern.
-Question was asked and respondent refused to answer question. -8 DK Question was asked and respondent did not know answer. -9 NOT ASCERTAINED Interviewer did not record the data. -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used.
+Value Definition -1 INAPPLICABLE Question was not asked due to skip pattern -7 REFUSED Question was asked and respondent refused to answer question -8 DK Question was asked and respondent did not know answer -9 NOT ASCERTAINED Interviewer did not record the data -14 NOT YET TAKEN/USED Respondent answered that the medicine has not yet been used

 Generally, values of -1, -7, -8 and -9 have not been edited on this file.
 However, this is not true if the pharmacist determined a prescription drug name to be a confidentiality risk.
-In these instances, generally, the corresponding NDC was replaced with -9, and the Multum Lexicon therapeutic class was the replacement for the drug name determined a confidentiality risk.
+In these instances, the corresponding NDC was replaced with -9, and the Multum Lexicon therapeutic class replaced the drug name determined to be a confidentiality risk.
 The values of -1 and -9 can be edited by analysts by following the skip patterns in the questionnaire.
-The value -14 was a valid value only for the variable representing the year the respondent reported having first used the medicine (RXBEGYRX).
-RXBEGYRX= -14 means that when the interviewer asked the respondent the year he/she first started using the medicine, he/she responded that he/she had not yet started using the medicine.
+The value -14 was a valid value only for the variable representing the year the household member first used the medicine (RXBEGYRX).
+RXBEGYRX = -14 means that when the interviewer asked the respondent the year the household member first started using the medicine, he/she responded that the household member had not yet started using the medicine (See section C, 2.6.2.1).

-A copy of the Household Component questionnaire can be found on the World Wide Web at http://www.meps.ahrq.gov/mepsweb/survey\comp/survey.jsp by selecting Prescribed Medicines (PM) from the questionnaire section.
+A copy of the Household Component questionnaire can be found at meps.ahrq.gov/survey\comp/survey\questionnaires.jsp by selecting Prescribed Medicines (PM) from the questionnaire section.

-2.4 Codebook Format
+2.3 Codebook Format